fieryhenry/BCSFE-Python/README.md

 1. Select the country code that you are using, `en`=english, `kr`=korean, `jp`=japanese, `tw`=taiwanese.

-1. Edit what you want
+1. Edit what you want.
+Note that in most cases, if you want to exit the current input you can enter `q` and press enter to go back to the previous menu

 1. Go into the `Save Management` option and select `Save changes and upload to game servers (get transfer and confirmation codes)`.
 It may take some time, it